A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 Pumping Stuff

-This isn't a thing you register for, but you will likely need it if you plan to breastfeed.
-And I needed it within the first couple of days that N as born, which I wasn’t prepared for.
+This isn't a thing you register for, but you will likely need one if you plan to breastfeed.
+And I needed to use it within the first days that N as born, which I wasn’t prepared for.

 Most insurance companies (if not all) will cover your breast pump and additional supplies, and I went through Aeroflow to arrange mine during the third trimester.
 They take care of billing your insurance and send you a set of new pump parts every month (also covered by insurance), which a lot of people probably do not take advantage of (I wouldn't have even known without their reminder emails!).
-I have the Spectra S1 Breast Pump and like it so far.
-It has a long battery life, but I do wish it wasn't so bulky.
+I have the Spectra S1 Breast Pump.
+If you are getting one pump, then I’d recommend this one.

-I use this Packit lunch bag, and love it because it doesn't require any separate ice packs that take up space in the bag.
+Some of the pump bags actually come with coolers now but I used this Packit lunch bag, and loved it because it doesn't require any separate ice packs that take up space in the bag.
 You just freeze the whole bag and it stays cold for 10 hours!
-The ease of being able to go fridgeless for most of the work day is so nice.
-Each time I use the pump, I just wipe the flanges dry, put them in a plastic bag and back into the cooler so they stay cold.
-Then I wash everything when I get home.
-And we’ll save it and N can use it for school lunch someday.
+The ease of being able to go fridgeless if needed was so nice.
+Each time I used the pump, I just wiped the flanges dry, put them in a plastic bag and back into the cooler so they stay cold.
+Then I washed everything when I got home.

 When I went back to work, I stressed out about this part for reasons unknown.
-I wound up commandeering this backpack we originally intended to use as a diaper bag.
-It's working really well, considering the awkwardly shaped Spectra pump that I have to lug around.
-I love that it doesn't scream "breastmilk" and it fits everything perfectly.
-It also will fit my laptop, a notebook and sometimes even lunch.
+I wound up commandeering a backpack we originally intended to use as a diaper bag.
+Now they have better options (like this one) that are intended to fit the bulky Spectra pump, a cooler bag and a laptop.

 Sleep